503A compounding pharmacy

 By name, by evaluation, by prescription.

 Compounded medication from a 503A pharmacy is dispensed only on a valid prescription written for an identified individual patient.
 Not bulk supply.
 Not office stock.
-Not catalog ordering.
+Not consumer self-ordering.

 Every patient-specific prescription is reviewed by a pharmacist before compounding.
-The pharmacist has independent release authority.
+Supporting clinical rationale may be requested.
+The pharmacist has independent release authority and can decline a prescription that does not fit the pharmacy's legal, sourcing, formulation, or safety threshold.

 503A vs 503B